Peels are touted by many as the secret to glowing skin.

-When trauma occurs within the tissues, the cells natural response is to fire up fibroblasts which stimulate new collagen formation in the dermis; as a result, your skin becomes visibly thicker, plumper and smoother, it also speeds up collagen production to give you vibrant, smoother skin.
+When trauma occurs within the skin tissues, the cell’s natural response is to fire up fibroblasts that stimulate new collagen formation; thus, your skin becomes visibly thicker, plumper, and smoother.

-The stronger phenol peels create a controlled wound, which allows the skin to regenerate itself, these are often used for severe acne scarring and deep ageing lines, working deep within your dermis, to force your skin into creating a whole new layer.
+The stronger phenol peels create a controlled wound, which allows the skin to regenerate itself; these are often used for severe acne scarring and deep ageing lines, working deep within your dermis to force your skin into creating a whole new layer.

 Those with sensitive, reactive skin are advised to steer clear of most peels, other than using light enzymes, which you can read about here.

 Anti-ageing: The acid breaks down the skin on the surface, helping your skin regain the thickness and sturdiness people have in their youth.
 Peels can help stimulate fibroblasts to produce collagen and elasticity in your skin that helps your skin look and feel younger.

 Acne: Peels help remove dead skin build-up and keep pores free of debris.
 Keeping your pores clear is the ultimate key to controlling acne and breakouts.
 Peels encourage this by flushing out the pore, getting rid of the layers of dead skin and build up that is at the root of acne breakouts.